 Sporadic protests driven by unemployment broke out on 1 January prompting the government to establish the National Center for Employment.
 The Center, which will become functional in January 2020, is meant to oversee implementation of the government’s policy of “Omanization” of the workforce, which began in 2018 and seeks to replace foreign workers with Omani nationals in order to tackle rising unemployment, and provide employment advice to job seekers.
 The Ministry of Manpower extended its visa ban on foreign recruitment to senior management roles.

-Oman maintained a neutral stance in the regional crisis in which Bahrain, Egypt, Saudi Arabia and the United Arab Emirates severed relations with Qatar.
+Oman maintained a neutral stance in the regional crisis in which Bahrain, Egypt, Saudi Arabia and the United Arab Emirates severed relations with Qatar in June 2017.

-Migrant workers continued to face exploitation and abuse as a result of the restrictive kafala (sponsorship) system, that ties them to their employers.
-Migrant workers depend on their employers, who also act as their sponsors, to enter the country and cannot change jobs without their permission.
+Migrant workers continued to face exploitation and abuse as a result of the shortcomings of Oman’s labour laws and the restrictive kafala (sponsorship) system that ties them to their employers.
+The laws prevent migrant workers from changing jobs or leaving the country without their employers’ permission.
 This severely limits their ability to escape abusive working conditions and facilitates exploitation.
-Domestic workers continued to bear the brunt of this system and remained excluded from the protection of the labour law.
+Domestic workers continued to bear the brunt of this system and remained excluded from the protection of the labour laws.

 Courts continued to hand down death sentences; no executions were reported.